LDSSA/curriculum-development/curriculum/01-bootcamp.md

 ##### Main topics

 1. Key Differentiators of kNN
-2. When to use it
+2. A Primer on Distance
-3. How to use it
+3. Using kNN

 ##### Detailed curriculum